Monterey history photo collection

 Edward was born to Charles Abbott and Alice Beverly Flanders Ricketts in Chicago, Illinois.

-He was in the Army from October 1918 to March 1919.
+Ed was in the Army from November 1918 to March 1919.
 Later that same year he started his studies in zoology at the University of Chicago under Dr. Warder Clyde Allee.

-In 1923 he and Albert E. Galligher opened Pacific Biological Laboratories at 165 Fountain Avenue in Pacific Grove, California Ed and Anna had three children: Ed Jr. was born in Chicago; Nancy Jane and Cornelia Frances were born in Pacific Grove.
+In 1923 he and Albert E. Galigher (1901-1960) opened Pacific Biological Laboratories at 165 Fountain Avenue in Pacific Grove, California Ed and Anna had three children: Ed Jr. was born in Chicago; Nancy Jane and Cornelia Frances were born in Pacific Grove.

 Ricketts and Steinbeck first met in the home of Jack Calvin of Carmel in late October of 1930.